AI and Education: Human Agency in an Automated World

-Find our more on .
-Read UNESCO’s concept note.
+Find out more on .

-24 January 2024: 10:00 am - 1:00 pm
+24 January 2025: 10:00 am - 12:00 pm EST

-Arrangement type: In-person
+Arrangement type: In person

 Background